Koldim2001/YOLO-Patch-Based-Inference/README.md

 # YOLO-Patch-Based-Detection

-YOLOv8 and YOLOv9 Large Image Detection and Segmentation
+This library facilitates various visualizations of inference results from YOLOv8 and YOLOv9 models, cropping with overlays, as well as a patch-based inference algorithm enabling detection of small objects in images.
+It works for both object detection and instance segmentation tasks using YOLO models.

 How to use:
 ```